-Scottsdale's Plan Review Services Department determines whether planned construction projects are in compliance with building codes and ordinances adopted by the city.
-Once the construction plans and documents are determined to be in compliance and fees are paid, a permit is issued.
+Scottsdale's Plan Review Services Department determines whether planned construction projects comply with building codes and ordinances adopted by the city.
+Scottsdale reviews plans based upon five disciplines: Planning, Building, Engineering, Stormwater and Fire.
+Once the construction plans and documents are determined to be in compliance, and fees are paid, a permit is issued.

 Residential Small Scope Reviews